traefik/traefik/docs/configuration/acme.md

 # ...
 ```

-`storage` allows providing to Træfik an item where storing all the ACME certificates.
+The `storage` option is used to set where Træfik has to store all the ACME certificates.

 There are two kind of `storage` :
 - a JSON file,
 - a KV store entry.

-!!! note
+!!! warning "DEPRECATED"
     `storage` replaces `storageFile` which is deprecated.

 !!! note